Datavault-UK/automate-dv-docs/docs/tutorial/tut_staging.md

 ### Creating staging models

-To create a stage model, we simply copy and paste the above template into a model named after the staging table/view we are creating. dbtvault will generate a stage using parameters provided in the next steps.
+To create a stage model, we simply copy and paste the below template into a model named after the staging table/view we are creating. dbtvault will generate a stage using parameters provided in the next steps.

 === "v_stg_orders.sql"